Crossover in music – electronics meets acoustic and classical music

 Currently, an extremely exciting project is taking place in Nuremberg, which is entirely dedicated to the fusion of different types and styles of electronic and acoustic music.

-DJ & Friends, the Nuremberg-based group responsible for the event, presents an impressive combination of DJ and live musicians .
+DJ & Friends, the Nuremberg-based group responsible for the event, presents an impressive combination of DJ and live musicians.
 DJ in Nuremberg plus singer, saxophone, and percussion – that's the motto of the event.
-The modular concept unites the advantages of a DJ with the unique charisma of singers, saxophonists, and other top-class live musicians .
+The modular concept unites the advantages of a DJ with the unique charisma of singers, saxophonists, and other top-class live musicians.

 The beats from the turntables provide the musical foundation and set the pace.
-Singers, saxophonists, and percussionists then build upon this foundation, adding virtuoso accents and musical highlights in several show segments.
+Singers, saxophonists, and percussionists then build upon this foundation, adding virtuoso touches and musical highlights in several show segments.
 The diverse sounds then combine to create a captivating, top-class performance.

 Owner and Managing Director of Kunstplaza .
 Publicist, editor, and passionate blogger in the fields of art, design, and creativity since 2011.
 Graduated with a degree in web design from university (2008).
 Further developed creative techniques through courses in freehand drawing, expressive painting, and theatre/acting.
 Profound knowledge of the art market gained through years of journalistic research and numerous collaborations with key players and institutions in the arts and culture sector.